America’s Flu-Shot Problem Is Also Its Next COVID-Shot Problem

 More than a decade later, getting just half of American adults to nab the jab is “considered a good year,” Buttenheim told me.
 That level of uptake is paltry compared with the percentages of children who are, by the age of 2, up-to-date on their shots against chicken pox (90.2), hepatitis B (90.6), measles (90.8), and polio (92.6).
 But unlike those vaccines, flu shots are high maintenance, requiring refreshment through adolescence and adulthood, every single year.
 The annual vaccines have other factors working against them too.
 While they’re decently good at keeping people out of the hospital and the ICU, their protections against less-severe infections are relatively weak, topping out at about 60 percent effectiveness, and fast-fading.
 (They do far worse than that when there’s a mismatch between the vaccine’s contents and the circulating strain du jour.)
 “A lot of times, you still end up getting the flu even if you’ve had the vaccine”—which has given the shots a pretty bad rap, says Seema Mohapatra, a health-law expert at Southern Methodist University.

 And when people, especially young, healthy adults, do end up with the flu, many of them simply don’t care.
 The worst flu outbreak in recorded history, in 1918, carried a mortality rate of about 2.5 percent.
 That was devastating, given how many people were infected.
 But instead people have, in the decades since, internalized that most did not die.
 If vaccine appeal tends to toggle by three metrics—the convenience of staying current on shots, the inoculation’s effectiveness, and the pathogen’s perceived threat—flu jabs aren’t much of a contender in any arena.
-“There are a lot of people who are very, very pro-vaccine, except for flu,” Rupali Limaye, a vaccine-behavior expert at Johns Hopkins University, told me.
+“There are a lot of people who are very, very pro-vaccine, except for flu,” Rupali Limaye, a vaccine-behavior expert at the Johns Hopkins Bloomberg School of Public Health, told me.
 They just don’t think the juice is worth the annual squeeze.

 COVID vaccines have already begun to follow flu shots’ problematic patterns.
 Set up to believe that the vaccines would instantly obliterate all infections, many people now consider the shots’ performance underwhelming, says Limaye, who has spoken with about 3,000 vaccine-hesitant people in the past two years.
 And since the start of the coronavirus crisis, it’s been tough to shake the false narrative in some circles that essentially “everyone” who gets the virus “seems to be just fine,” she said.
 In America, states with low annual flu-shot-uptake rates are near the bottom of the charts on the COVID-vaccine front as well.
 There’s a mirroring across demographics as well: For both flavors of shots, the elderly, the white, the wealthy, and the highly educated are more likely to be dosed up.
 These gaps are bound to widen, as the inequities of first doses become the inequities of boosters, and fewer and fewer people return for additional injections.
 “First to second, second to third, we already saw dropoff,” says Arrianna Marie Planey, a medical geographer at the University of North Carolina at Chapel Hill.